 Organizing a Pantry with Deep Shelves

-Figuring out how to organize a pantry with deep shelves is a blessing and a curse.
+Figuring out the best way to organize a pantry with very deep shelves is a blessing and a curse.
 They can handle a lot of items but they aren’t very user friendly.
 At a minimum adding baskets to your pantry shelves will make a huge difference in your ability to easily access those items in the back of your deep shelves.
 But why stop there!
 There are many ways to increase your pantry’s ease of use and organization well beyond some simple baskets.
 Hopefully this article has helped stir your imagination and given you some great ideas to tackle your pantry and its unique challenges.
 Good luck!